regiiis/AirQualityMonitoringAndPrediction/micropython/README.md

 ```
 3. Navigate to the `micropython` folder

-Run one of the following scripts:
+You can now run the following scripts:

 ### ```Firmware Installer```
 Install MicroPython on your ESP32 board.